aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/December 2020.md

 - [ ] What is Montreal Convention related to airplanes ?
 What is the compensation paid to dead passengers ?
 - [ ] What is Indomethacin ?
 How is it related to Covid19 ?
 - [ ] How effective were Epidemic Diseases Act, 1897 & Diasaster Management Act, 2005 in dealing with the pandemic ?
-- [ ]  #dictionary : intermittent ?
 - [ ] What is Article - 25 ?
 - [ ] What are the provisions, restrictions, benefits of PIL ?
 - [ ] What is a Special Leave Petition ?
-- [ ]  #data : Railways currently account for 27% of overall transportation of goods in the country & plan to increase it to 45% by 2030
 - [ ] What is National Rail Plan ?
-- [ ]  #dictionary : brinkmanship ?
 - [ ] What are the functions of Internaitonal Atomic Energy Agency ?
 Who is its authority ?
 - [ ] Which sectors were given benefits of Production Linked Incentives ?
 - [ ] What are white goods ?
 - [ ] What is a purpose of Bad Banks ?
 How effective can they be ?
 - [ ] What is an E20 fuel ? what are its components ?
 20% - ethanol+gasoline, this fuel helps in reducing CO2 & HCs
 - [ ] From what foodstock can ethanol - biofuel be manufactured ? corn, sugarcane, hemp, potato etc.
-- [ ]  #data ; despite pandemic the deposits of bank grew by 11.3%yoy & credit grew by 5.7% - RBI

 ## 20th December 2020
 - [ ] What is Rashtriya Bal Swasthya Karyakram (RBSK) ?
 What is the share of Centre & State ?
 - [ ] What is National Health Mission ?
-- [ ]  #data: In Kerala, a tiff b/w SCTIMST & NHM has put lives of childrens with congenital heart disease in limbo, govt. refuses to pay bill till the institute complies with the rates set for RBSK under NHM, with 60:40 share b/w centre & states, almost 40% children being from other states, the state govt.s consider it as drain of their resources & are demanding a central fund for RBSK